sontapubharath632/Stopwatch/README.md

 # Stopwatch
-creating a stopwatch webpage using html, css, js
+creating a stopwatch webpage using HTML, CSS, JAVASCRIPT